Denisse030/the-trinket-path/README.md

 Created for fellow explorers and collectors, this project combines my love for hidden gems, stationery stores, and beautiful spaces into one scrapbook-inspired digital experience.

-The Trinket Path: NYC Edition was developed as my term project for CS601: Web Application Development at Boston University MET College.
+The Trinket Path: NYC Edition was developed as my term project for CS601: Frontend Web Development at Boston University MET College.

 ## **Live Site**